 o Participation in Novartis clinical trials for BCMA CARs.

-o Academic CAR-T program includes CD19 and dual construct autologous CAR-T therapies, manufactured using point-of-care project machines.
+o Academic CAR-T program includes CD19 and dual construct autologous CAR-T therapies, manufactured using point-of-care project machines. - Case-by-case Eligibility:

 o Patients not meeting academic trial criteria may still receive treatment based on individual assessments and discussions with the clinical team.